Skip to content

 Hawk Falls is a good lower-pressure waterfall stop in a bigger Poconos day.
 It pairs naturally with Hickory Run planning, Boulder Field curiosity, and a short-reset style of trip.

-Childs Park-style planning belongs in the same mental folder as Dingmans and Delaware Water Gap waterfalls: beautiful, popular, and dependent on current access notes.
-Use official updates before committing the drive.
+Delaware Water Gap waterfall planning is beautiful, popular, and dependent on current access notes.
+Use the official NPS pages for current conditions before committing the drive.

 Lehigh Gorge and Rail Trail Days